hsupunw/people-base-graphql/README.md

     - password:

 ## Using GraphiQL
-- Navigate to http://localhost:8080/graphiql and go to graphiQL web based ui.
+- Navigate to http://localhost:8080/graphiql and go to graphiQL web based ui
 - Now you can insert the query, run the query and see results.
 Example queries can be found below
 - Get All
 ```shell